Panama station: History

-Starting September 2018, Terminus Brossard-Panama was progressively demolished to make way for the Panama station of the Réseau express métropolitain rapid transit network.
+Starting in September 2018, the bus terminus was progressively demolished to make way for the Panama station of the Réseau express métropolitain metro network.
 A temporary bus terminal was implemented in 2020 in order to make way for additional construction.
-The new bus terminal opened partially on July 11th 2022, with the waiting area and entrance to the REM closed.
-The new terminal was named Terminus Panama, instead of Terminus Brossard-Panama, to not confuse it with the new Brossard Station.
+The new bus terminal opened partially on July 11, 2022, with the waiting area and entrance to the REM closed.
+The new terminal was named Terminus Panama, instead of Terminus Brossard-Panama, to not confuse it with the new Brossard station.